AudaciousBovine/DredgeMalignantSplashes/README.md

 - ~~Configuration File~~ Added!
 - ~~Movable or not~~ Added!
 - ~~Removing costs money~~ Added!
-- :red_square:Extra panic rate per carried splash
+- Extra panic rate per carried splash
-- :purple_square:Some sort of proximity effect to fish on the hull
+- Some sort of proximity effect to fish on the hull

 ## Found on DredgeMods.com!
 https://dredgemods.com/mods/malignant_splashes/